JakobGlock/Flask-Project-Generator/README.md

 # Tested

-I have only tested this on Linux, Ubuntu 18 to be more precise.
+I have only tested this on Linux.